vladmorosanu97/frontend-from-zero-to-hero/Week 1 - Clean Code & productivity/README.md

 ## 1. Productivity

-If you want to achieve good results and to be productive it is required to know some rules and the best practice for learning.
+If you want to be productive and achieve good results, you need to know some rules first and the best practice for learning.

-First of all, you need to know a few of these rules.
-You can see two links below:
+Here are two links which might come in handy if you want to learn more about productivity and how to stop procrastinating.

 * [4 Ways to Be Productive](https://www.wikihow.com/Be-Productive)